 This includes to:

-Assist in mobilizing financial resources to conduct national and regional capacity building for various stakeholders such as communities, managers and decision-makers.
+- Assist in mobilizing financial resources to conduct national and regional capacity building for communities, managers and decision-makers

-CEP supports the implementation of the Bali Strategic Plan (BSP) for Technology Support and Capacity-building, formally adopted at the 23rd session of the Governing Council/Global Ministerial Environment Forum held in Nairobi, 21-25 February 2005, decision 23/1.
-Activities include Training of Trainers and other capacity building exercises.
+- Implement the Bali Strategic Plan (BSP) for Technology Support and Capacity-building, formally adopted at the 23rd session of the Governing Council/Global Ministerial Environment Forum held in Nairobi, 21-25 February 2005, decision 23/1.

 Training of Trainers in Marine Protected Area Management

 One of the most important reasons for the management problems in Marine Protected Areas (MPAs) in the Caribbean has been the lack of qualified personnel and financial resources.
-To address this issue, UNEP-CAR/RCU (UNEP Caribbean/Regional Coordination Unit) launched and supported a “Training of Trainers” Programme for MPA managers (TOT).
+To address this issue, we launched and supported a “Training of Trainers” Programme for MPA managers (TOT).
 Managers are trained in all aspects of MPA management and also on adult education techniques to conduct local and tailored training activities in their respective MPAs.